Philip VI of France: Accession to the throne

-In 1328, Philip VI's first cousin King Charles IV died without a son, leaving his widow Jeanne of Évreux pregnant.
+In 1328, Philip's cousin Charles IV of France died without a son, leaving his widow Jeanne of Évreux pregnant.
 Philip was one of the two chief claimants to the throne of France.
-The other was King Edward III of England, who was the son of Charles's sister Isabella of France, and Charles IV's closest male relative.
-The Estates General had decided 20 years earlier that women could not inherit the throne of France.
+The other was King Edward III of England, who was Charles's nephew and closest male relative, being the son of Charles's sister Isabella of France.
+The Estates General had decided 12 years earlier that women could not inherit the throne of France.
 The question arose as to whether Isabella should have been able to transmit a claim that she herself did not possess.
 The assemblies of the French barons and prelates and the University of Paris decided that males who derive their right to inheritance through their mother should be excluded according to Salic law.
-As Philip was the eldest grandson of King Philip III of France, through the male line, he became regent instead of Edward, who was a matrilineal grandson of King Philip IV and great-grandson of King Philip III.
+As Philip was the eldest grandson of Philip III of France through the male line, he became regent instead of Edward, who was a maternal grandson of Philip IV and great-grandson of Philip III.

-During the period in which Charles IV's widow was waiting to deliver her child, Philip VI rose to the regency with support of the French magnates, following the pattern set up by his cousin King Philip V who succeeded the throne over his niece Joan II of Navarre.
-He formally held the regency from 9 February 1328 until 1 April, when Jeanne of Évreux gave birth to a daughter named Blanche of France, Duchess of Orléans.
-Upon this birth, Philip was named king and crowned at the Cathedral in Reims on 29 May 1328.
+During the period in which Queen Jeanne was waiting to deliver her child, Philip of Valois rose to the regency with support of the French magnates, following the pattern set up by his cousin, Philip V of France, who succeeded to the throne over his niece Joan.
+Philip formally held the regency from 9 February until 1 April 1328.
+On 1 April, Jeanne of Évreux gave birth to a daughter named Blanche, following which Philip was proclaimed king.
+He was crowned at the Cathedral in Reims on 29 May 1328.
 After his elevation to the throne, Philip sent the Abbot of Fécamp, Pierre Roger, to summon Edward III of England to pay homage for the duchy of Aquitaine and Gascony.
 After a subsequent second summons from Philip, Edward finally arrived at the Cathedral of Amiens on 6 June 1329 and worded his vows in such a way to cause more disputes in later years.